 Little ones love to explore the gardens and the fish pond which sits just outside next to the library.
 The gardens are open every day, except Christmas day from 10am till 4pm in the winter and until 6 pm in the summer.

-Oscars happens to be on the sunny side of the street, and when the sun is shining it can be quite hard to get a table, but for the lucky ones you’ll have a great spot to watch the world go by.
+Oscars happens to be on the sunny side of the street, and when the sun is shining it can be quite hard to get a table outside, but for the lucky ones you’ll have a great spot to watch the world go by.
 Try tucking into the mussels and skinny fries or try their signature duck wrap.

-Tuck into Tapas at Bar 44
+Or Tuck into Pizza at Arboreal

 Have a Chocolate Fix at Cocoa & Co